What is a network operations center (NOC)?

 Not sure what a Network Operations Center (NOC) is or how it relates to remote monitoring and management (RMM) services?
 This article will explain everything you need to know.

-These technical teams keep a watchful eye over the endpoints that they monitor and manage, independently resolving issues that arise and taking preventative steps to ensure many issues do not occur.
-NOC teams are also heavily involved in high-level security actions and backup and disaster recovery (BDR) efforts, ensuring 24/7/365 uptime for an MSP’s customers.
+These technical teams keep a watchful eye over the endpoints they monitor and manage, independently resolving issues that arise and taking preventative steps to ensure system breakdowns do not occur.
+NOC teams are also heavily involved in high-level security actions and backup and disaster recovery (BDR) efforts, ensuring uptime 24/7/365 for an MSP’s customers.

-NOC engineers and technicians are responsible for monitoring infrastructure health, security and capacity on a clients’ environment.
+NOC engineers and technicians are responsible for monitoring infrastructure health, security, and capacity in a client’s environment.
 They make decisions and adjustments to ensure optimal network performance and organizational productivity.

-When any action or intervention from the MSP is required, NOC technicians can create alerts (or “tickets”) that identify and categorize the issue based on severity, alert type and other criteria.
-Depending on the relationship between the NOC and the MSP, technical teams can then work together to resolve the problem (and identify its root cause to prevent future issues).
+When MSPs are required to give any sort of NOC support, NOC technicians can create alerts (or “tickets”) that identify and categorize the issue based on severity, alert type, and other criteria.
+Depending on the relationship between the NOC and the MSP, technical teams can work together to resolve the problem and identify its root cause to prevent future issues.

-NOC techs constantly research anomalous activities on the network, make technical adjustments, and can marshal extensive resources—some that would only be used rarely by an in-house IT services provider—to respond to emergency situations.
+NOC techs constantly research suspicious activities on the network, make technical adjustments, and can marshal extensive resources—some that would only be used rarely by an in-house IT services provider—to respond to emergency situations.